Practice experience integrated throughout the curriculum

 Elon Law’s array of practice-based learning opportunities is sequenced to enable students to take on increasing responsibility within the legal profession as they progress through law school.
 Research indicates that students who benefit from a series of immersive practice experiences in law school become more deeply engaged in their courses and identify career goals earlier.
 Elon Law provides students with a dynamic interplay between immersive experiences in practice and rigorous courses to achieve exceptional learning outcomes and accelerated career development.
 The sequence of Elon Law experiences is designed to enrich students’ knowledge and skills, accelerate their professional development and broaden their career opportunities.

 Elon Law is one of the few U.S. law schools to share space with a working court – the North Carolina Business Court.
-The Honorable James L. Gale, Chief Special Superior Court Judge for Complex Business Cases, teaches at Elon Law, welcomes students to observe the Business Court in session, encourages dialogue between students and business law attorneys and involves Elon Law students in the Business Court as interns and judicial clerks.
+Judges welcome students to observe the Business Court in session and encourage dialogue with business law attorneys.
+They also involve Elon Law students in the Business Court as interns, student residents, and judicial clerks.
 The location of the Business Court within Elon Law’s facilities is another example of Elon Law connecting students’ legal education to the practice of law from year one to graduation.